davmac314/libbmcxx/README.md

 Work-in-progress.

-*You may use and redistribute this code, in any form, without restriction.* There is no warranty expressed or implied.
+**You may use and redistribute this code, in any form, without restriction.** There is no warranty expressed or implied.

-*Testing has been minimal.
-Use at your own risk*.
+**Testing has been minimal.
+Use at your own risk.**

 Provides various C++ (and C) standard library components that are suitable for bare metal applications.
 Requires G++/Clang++ or something very compatible, and uses the C headers provided